plaidml/plaidml/docs/building.md

     make
     make install

-The above options will install nGraph into `~/ngraph_plaidml_dist`.
+Running the build with the above options will install nGraph into `~/ngraph_plaidml_dist`.
 When you do not explicitly use `-DNGRAPH_CPU_ENABLE=FALSE`, the default build enables CPU for operations.

 After running `make` and `make install`, be sure to set the environment variables to the correct location where the libraries were built.
 Continuing the above